 Wednesday 13th

 In among the Restharrow Scrape gullfest were 43 Mediterranean Gulls, a Kittiwake, four Little Gulls, and a Sandwich Tern.
 Despite the bouts of heavy rain and even hail at least 26 Red Kites flew through.
-Another Kittiwake was briefly on RSPB Worth Marshes and waders picked up in Pegwell Bay with at least 150 Ringed Plovers present.
+Another Kittiwake was briefly on RSPB Worth Marshes and wader picked up in Pegwell Bay with at least 150 Ringed Plovers present.

 Sandwich Tern (left) and Little Gull (right) by J.Bull